antonioiuliano2/FairShip/README.md

 based on [FairRoot](https://github.com/FairRootGroup/FairRoot/), making use of the automatic python bindings provided by PyROOT.

+This my private fork of the master repository branch (Antonio Iuliano)

 ## Contact and communication

 If you have questions or problems, please feel free to contact the